-Amazon S3 is a cloud storage service from Amazon Web Services.
+Amazon S3 is a cloud storage service provided by Amazon Web Services.
 Companies can store data in S3 from multiple services.
-Onna connects directly with S3's API and is able to connect to a specific bucket to collect all files found as well as relevant metadata.
+Onna connects directly with S3's API and can connect to a specific bucket to collect all files found as well as relevant metadata.

-Onna's S3 integration is meant to work as a bridge to applications that Onna does not have a direct integration.
-Customers can setup indirect integration through an S3 bucket.
+Onna's S3 integration is meant to work as a bridge to applications that Onna does not have a direct integration through an S3 bucket.

 Type of Account Needed

-To create the integration in Onna, you will need:
+To integrate Amazon S3 in Onna, you will need: